kolorahl/kolorahl.github.io/_posts/2013-08-15-interviewing-done-wrong.markdown

-Google was perhaps the worst offender of this, as they had a very small pool of acceptable languages you could choose to answer technical questions in, and pseudocoding was not a universally accepted substitute among the interviewers.
+Google was perhaps the worst offender of this, as they had a very small pool of acceptable languages you could choose to answer technical questions in, and pseudo-coding was not a universally accepted substitute among the interviewers.

 ### The Solution